-Developing the SM plan for energy generating plants requires studying the technical aspects related to the operation of these units (combustion requirements), the softening of the boiler feed water, the steam distribution network and the fuel supply line.
-Chapter 2 and 3 of the manual present the most important technical information relative to energy generating plants.
+Planning for the inspection of energy generating plants includes studying the technical aspects related to the operation of these units (combustion requirements), the softening of the boiler feed water, the steam distribution network, and the fuel supply line.
+Chapter 2 and 3 of the manual present the most important technical information relative to steam generating plants.

-Site specific information about plant location and final wastewater receiving media will be important to determine the applicable laws and regulations.
+Site specific information about plant location and final wastewater receiving media will be important to determine which laws and regulations are applicable.